andreabbondanza/vscode-iisee/README.md

 # IIS Express Executer

 With this extension you can run your website in IIS directly from Visual studio Code.
+This extension works with the default iis express applicationhost.config file (documents/iis express/config/applicationhost.config).
+This is cool because when you install php or other stuff, the edited config file is updated and all the features will work with the execution from vscode.

 ## How to use